Back to the journal

 4. Warm solids re-radiate energy back into the space

-After surfaces have absorbed infrared energy, they begin to release it back into the room through:
+After surfaces have absorbed infrared energy, they begin to release it back into the room through:- gentle radiant emission,

 - mild convective warmth,